sdelarquier/tsyganenko/README.md

 ## Installation

-To install the Tsyganenko python module run:
+To install the Tsyganenko python module, from this directory run:

+    cd tsyganenko
+    make clean
+    make
+    cd ..
     sudo python setup.py install

 ## Use